Improwised/golang-api/README.md

         ```
 - #### Dead Letter Queue
     - The `dead letter queue`, also known as the `poison queue` in watermill, is a designated destination for messages that have failed to undergo processing by a consumer.
-    - The name of this queue is specified in the `DEAD_LETTER_QUEUE` environment variable.
+    - The name of this queue is specified in the `DEAD_LETTER_QUEUE` environment variable, we are storing failed job into database.
     - Command to run dead letter queue
         ```go
         go run app.go dead-letter-queue